Ascension parents looking for options as embattled daycare closes

 “They're pretty anxious and they need a spot for their child, and they can't really find one.
 So they're despaired,” said Catherine Geeck.
 “They want to know if we know of any other place, and we do try to help them when we can."

-Catherine Geeck, owner of Kinder Care in Prairieville, said they started getting calls from parents of kids at Alphabet Soup about a month ago.
+Catherine Geeck, owner of Kinder Garden in Prairieville, said they started getting calls from parents of kids at Alphabet Soup about a month ago.

 She said they added an extra class to make some space, but the biggest problem for parents of school-aged kids from Alphabet Soup is finding a place for older kids to go before and after school.